tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > so in life conventional morality is confused and distored by enclosing itself within its various forms.
 (p.
 270)

-> What high universal morality - which is an expression of human eveolution - requires is
+> What high universal morality - which is an expression of human evolution - requires is
 > precisely *the same thing that life* - which is equally an expression of human evolution - demands.
 (p.
 270)